jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 ### Attached physics models

 A layer attaches a physics model through a nested table carrying a `model` key plus that model's parameters.
-Every other key in the table is forwarded verbatim to the matching `make_*` factory as its parameter dict (omitted keys keep their factory defaults).
+Every other key in the table is forwarded verbatim to the matching `make_*` factory as its parameter dict (omitted keys keep their factory defaults, and a key that no model in that family reads raises `ValueError` naming the table).
 The model tables and the layer types that may hold them are:

 | Model table | Factory | Allowed layer classes |
 |-------------|---------|-----------------------|